rochellelewis/creepy-octo-meow-react/README.md

 	)
 }
 ```
-3. create a new component called FourOhFour in `/app/src/pages`
+3. create a new Component file called **FourOhFour.js** in `/app/src/pages`
-add the content below to the file
+add the content below to the file:
 ```
 import React from "react"